MegEngine/MegEngine/sdk/load-and-run/README.md

 formats:

-1. Contain a network that can be loaded by `meghair.utils.io.load_network`; in such case, `--data` must be given and network output evaulated on current computing device is used as groundtruth.
+1. Contain a network that can be loaded by `meghair.utils.io.load_network`; in such case, `--data` must be given and network output evaluated on a current computing device is used as ground-truth.
 All output vars would be checked.
    The input data can be one of the following:
    1. In the format `var0:file0;var1:file1...` meaning that `var0` should use image file `file0`, `var1` should use image `file1` and so on.
 If there